meteor/galaxy-docs/content/deploy-quickstart.md

 <h2 id="billing">How Billing Works</h2>

 You're only billed when you have an app running.
 Keep running your app for as long as you want and pay-as-you-go at low metered rates.
 Simply “Stop” your app on the Settings page and billing will stop.
 Your app’s code and settings are preserved until you’re ready to run it again.

-You can read more about billing [here](http://galaxy-guide.meteor.com/billing.html).
+You can see your bills in your account's Settings page and read more about billing in our [billing](http://galaxy-guide.meteor.com/billing.html) article.

 **Learn more**